The p-AAA algorithm for data driven modeling of parametric dynamical systems: : for parametric dynamical systems

 \subsubsection{Synthetic Transfer Function}

 We use a simple model from \cite{Io14data}, which is a low-order rational function in two variables.
 Consider

 We sample this transfer function at $ H (s_i,p_j) $ for $ N = M = 21 $ frequency and parameter points linearly spaced in $ s_i \in [-1, 1 ] $ and $ p_j \in [0, 1] $.
-This is a rational function with order $(4,3)$. \paaa, with tolerance $10^{-3}$, terminates after 7 iterations. \cref{tab:syn_aaap} shows the greedy search selection at each iteration step.
+This is a rational function with order $(4,3)$. \paaa terminates after 7 iterations. \cref{tab:syn_aaap} shows the greedy search selection at each iteration step. {Additionally, quantities related to the post-processing step presented in \cref{appendix:mininterpolant} are shown.}

-Note that the \paaa approximation $\Hr$ has order $(k-1,q-1) = (4,4)$, as opposed to $(4,3)$ of the original model.
+Note that the \paaa approximation $\Hr$ {(without the post-processing) would have been of order $(k-1,q-1) = (4,4)$}, as opposed to $(4,3)$ of the original model.
 This is due to the greedy search selecting frequencies and parameters to interpolate as tuples hence allowing for repetition.
 In \cref{tab:syn_aaap} we see exactly how this happened for this example.
 During iterations 2 and 3, no parameters are added for interpolation while during iterations 4 and 5, no frequencies are added for interpolation.
 Upon convergence, for this simple example where the underlying function is a low-order rational function itself, \paaa exactly recovers it.
 In other words, after step 7, all the data is interpolated.
 This shows another flexibility of \paaa.
-If the underlying order is low enough, the LS component is automatically converted to a full interpolation, thus, in this special example, giving the same approximant as the paramtetric Loewner approach \cite{Io14data}.
+If the underlying order is low enough, the LS component is automatically converted to a full interpolation, thus, in this special example, giving the same approximant as the parametric Loewner approach \cite{Io14data}.

 We present in \Cref{fig:syn_aaap} the evolution of the \paaa approximant at various iterations: first, third, and last (seventh).
 As \Cref{fig:syn_aaap} shows that, upon convergence, the proposed algorithm captures the full model exactly.